cleanappio/cleanapp-mobile/README.md

 1. Do platform specific setups
     1.  iOS

-        Please signup to Mapbox and create a correct .netrc file in your home directory so you can install the CocoaPods package for Mapbox.
+        Create a correct .netrc file in your home directory so you can install the CocoaPods package for Mapbox.
 Here are tutorials that help to do that: https://github.com/mapbox/mapbox-gl-native-ios/blob/d89e7139e5f6a9a3ea5ad57782b41579b8a0bbb1/platform/ios/INSTALL.md#cocoapods
         Discussion about this on GitHub: https://github.com/mapbox/mapbox-gl-native/issues/16581